yvelikova/axway-open-docs/content/en/docs/contribution_guidelines/setup_work_locally.md

 ### Configure the Ubuntu prompt

 1. Download the file [`git-prompt.sh`](https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh) and save it to your `Documents` directory on Windows.
+Check that the downloaded file contains the shell script and not HTML.
 2. Open an Ubuntu WSL window.
-3. Copy the `git-prompt.sh` file to the home directory in your Ubuntu file system:
+3. Copy the `git-prompt.sh` file to the home directory in your Ubuntu file system and rename it as `.git-prompt.sh`:

     ```
     cd ~
     cp /mnt/c/Users/WINDOWS_USERNAME/Documents/git-prompt.sh .
+    mv git-prompt.sh .git-prompt.sh
     ```

 4. Launch Visual Studio Code from Ubuntu: